webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

   - build microservices. container contains everything needed to run: code, runtime engine, dependencies, configurations.
   - **cluster**: logical grouping of resources.
   - **task definition**: JSON. describes the containers that form the application. blueprint.
+    - **taskRoleArn**: grants containers in the task permission to call AWS APIs on your behalf.
+    - (e.g. container write to S3 bucket through API call).
   - **Host your ECS**
     - **Fargate**.
 AWS managed.
     - **EC2 cluster**: run ECS on **EC2 instances you manage**, with an ECS container agent(**container instance**).